Geophagia: Anthropological and historical evidence

 A five-year-old girl in Peru with a desire to eat earth (geophagia).
 Wood engraving by E. Riou, 1860s.

-Geophagia is nearly universal around the world in tribal and traditional rural societies (although apparently it has not been documented in Japan or Korea).
+Geophagia is very common around the world in tribal and traditional rural societies (although it has not reliably been documented in some parts of East Asia.)
 In the ancient world, several writers noted the phenomenon of geophagia.
 Pliny is said to have noted the ingestion of soil on Lemnos, an island of Greece, and the use of the soils from this island was noted until the 14th century.
 The textbook of Hippocrates (460–377 BCE) mentions geophagia, and the famous medical textbook titled De Medicina edited by A. Cornelius Celsus (14–37 CE) seems to link anaemia to geophagia.
 One of Rumi's fables tells about a geophage being cheated by a sugar seller who leaves him alone with a weight made of clay and then waits until the man eats enough of it, thus reducing the amount of sugar he will get.

 The existence of geophagy among Native Americans was noted by early explorers in the Americas, including Gabriel Soares de Sousa, who in 1587 reported a tribe in Brazil using it in suicide, and Alexander von Humboldt, who said that a tribe called the Otomacs ate large amounts of soil.
 In Africa, David Livingstone wrote about slaves eating soil in Zanzibar, and it is also thought that large numbers of slaves brought with them soil-eating practices when they were trafficked to the New World as part of the transatlantic slave trade.
 Slaves who practised geophagia were nicknamed "clay-eaters" because they were known to consume clay, as well as spices, ash, chalk, grass, plaster, paint, and starch.

+According to Ferdynand Ossendowski as well as contemporary ethnographic accounts from no later than the early 20th century, the Poleshuks, an East Slavic ethnographic group descended from the Drevlian tribe who settled the marshy region of Polesia, were known to mix white clay or silt into the flour intended for bread, along with the dried and ground herb of Chenopodium album.
+This practice was most prominent in the late winter and very early spring, when extreme hunger was common and led to the innovation of such traditionally passed-down culinary practices to induce satiety.